nataliehman/academic-kickstart-hugo-portfolio/content/author/admin/_index.md

 I am a User Experience Designer.

 I enjoy problem solving and understanding user behaviours to design delightful experiences.
-I believe that UX exists in our everyday lives, regardless if its digital or physical.
+I believe that UX exists in our everyday lives, both digitally and physically.